The Order of Malta

 An International Organisation

 Over the centuries, the Order’s long-term headquarters was located in Jerusalem (1099-1291), Cyprus (1291-1310), Rhodes (13-10-1523), and Malta (1530-1798).
 Since 1834 it has been located in Rome.
-Like the Vatican City, the Palazzo Malta and its other properties in Rome is an independent enclave, and the Order is recognised in international law as a sovereign entity.
-It maintains diplomatic relations with 107 states, and it has permanent observer status in the United Nations.
+The Palazzo Malta and its other properties in Rome is an independent enclave, and the Order is recognised in international law as a sovereign entity.
+It maintains diplomatic relations with 112 states, and it has permanent observer status in the United Nations.
 This recognition supports and protects the Order in maintaining its humanitarian missions throughout the world, particularly in areas of extreme conflict.
 The Order is not politically aligned and it does not engage in secular or ecclesiastical politics.
 Its humanitarian work does not discriminate or differentiate, nor does it proselytise.
 Membership of the order is compatible with one’s respective citizenship.

 Our Charitable Activities in Ireland